The Curragh: Motor racing

 On 2 July 1903, the Gordon Bennett Cup ran through the Curragh.
 It was the first international motor race to be held in what was then the United Kingdom of Great Britain and Ireland.
 The Automobile Club of Great Britain and Ireland wanted the race to be hosted in the United Kingdom (as it existed then), and Ireland was suggested as the venue because racing was illegal on British public roads.
-Following a lobbying campaign, local laws were adjusted, and Kildare was chosen on the basis of the straightness its roads.
+Following a lobbying campaign, local laws were adjusted, and Kildare was chosen on the basis of the straightness of its roads.
 As a compliment to Ireland, the British team chose to race in Shamrock green which later became known as British racing green.
 The route consisted of several loops of a circuit that passed-through Kilcullen, the Curragh, Kildare, Monasterevin, Stradbally, Castledermot, Carlow, and Athy.
 The 328 mi race was won by the Belgian racer Camille Jenatzy, driving a Mercedes.

 After The Emergency both motor cars and motorcycle racing took place on occasions drawing crowds up to 30,000.
 For eight years from 1947 until 1954 cars competed, while motorcycle racing continued until 1967.
-The first race was run by the Leinster Motor Club on 12 July 1947 over a 1.67 mi course known as the "Short circuit" but eight years later the death of Don Beauman during at a different Irish venue plus other fatal racing accidents in 1955 brought an end to motor car racing at the Curragh.
+The first race was run by the Leinster Motor Club on 12 July 1947 over a 1.67 mi course known as the "Short circuit" but eight years later the death of Don Beauman at a different Irish venue plus other fatal racing accidents in 1955 brought an end to motor car racing at the Curragh.
 The 1951 Wakefield Trophy was won by the then 22-year-old Stirling Moss.

 Education

-The Curragh Camp has two primary schools (national schools); Curragh Girls' National School, Curragh Boys' National School.
-It has one secondary school, the Curragh Post Primary School (PPS), which has been situated beside the parade ground since 1933.
-Curragh Girls' School and Curragh PPS have approximately 200 pupils with a population of 191 as of 2015/16 school year.
-The Curragh Boys' School has 112 pupils.
+The Curragh Camp has one primary school which is a mixed school called St Catherine of Sienna.
+Also within the Curragh Camp is a secondary school known as Curragh Community College.
+This secondary school, founded in 1933 as Curragh Post Primary School, is situated beside the parade ground.
+As of November 2024, it was proposed to move the school to a new building in Kildare town.

+Other primary schools in the Curragh area include Newbridge Educate Together (a national school under the patronage of Educate Together) and Gaelscoil Chill Dara (an Irish medium school or gaelscoil).
+Gaelscoil Chill Dara, which was founded in 1995, was originally based in Herbert Lodge on the Curragh and later moved to a larger purpose-built premises at Curragh Grange.
+It is under the patronage of An Foras Pátrúnachta.
+The school, which was oversubscribed for a number of years, takes many of its pupils from the surrounding towns of Newbridge, Kildare Town, Naas, Kilcullen and Rathangan.
+Gaelscoil Chill Dara had an enrollment of 312 as of August 2024.